 The lawsuit offers no details about the ingredients plaintiffs claim Subway used to replace the tuna.

-There have not been independent investigations revealing the content of Subway’s tuna meat.
+Independent investigations into Subway's tuna meat differ widely.
 Under the franchise system, some owners manage their own ingredients, making it unclear if the same tuna is used across all Subway franchises.

 Subway’s tuna meat may not have the ingredients consumers think, if a lawsuit filed in California in January 2021 is to be believed.
 The lawsuit alleges that the tuna ingredient in Subway’s sandwiches contains absolutely no tuna, a claim that Subway has denied.